atilatech/atlas-ui/README.md

 1. Paste any commands below into your console, don't forget to remove `REMOVE_IF_YOU_ARE_SURE.`

+To view all the items in your storage:

 ```javascript
 chrome.storage.sync.get(null,function(items){
  console.log(items);
 })
 ```

+To delete all the items in your storage:

 **Warning** This is a highly destrutive action.
-Make sure you intend to do this.
+Make sure you are sure you want to do this.
 ```javascript
 chrome.storage.REMOVE_IF_YOU_ARE_SURE.sync.clear(function() {
     var error = chrome.runtime.lastError;